matt-auckland/personal-site/index.md

 # Mathew Paul

 I'm a Software Engineer based out of {% extLink 'https://en.wikipedia.org/wiki/New_Zealand' 'Aotearoa' %}.
-I'm an experienced Javascript developer, and I've worked with Vue, Cordova, Angular and NodeJS.
+I'm experienced with Javascript, and I've worked with Vue, Cordova, Angular and NodeJS.

 ## About this site